EE263: Matrix Methods: Singular Value Decomposition

 Archive

-This course was originally developed and taught by Professor Stephen Boyd, and the complete set of materials consisting of lecture videos, slides, support notes and homework is still available in the archive.
+This course was originally developed and taught by Professor Stephen Boyd.
+The material from this version of the course, and the complete set of materials consisting of lecture videos, slides, support notes and homework is still available in the archive.
+This version substantially differs from the current version.